The Curriculum

 “What the superior man seeks is in himself.
 What the ordinary man seeks is in others”.
 Confucius

-(discuss) If we could appreciate the complexity, would we choose our leaders differently?
-Would we choose to prepare our citizens differently than we do today?
+If we could appreciate the complexity, would we choose to prepare our citizens differently than we do today?

 Resources:

-If You Can Keep It, Eric Metaxas - establishes responsibilities of citizenship.
+If You Can Keep It, Eric Metaxas establishes the responsibilities of citizenship.